tthtun/CleanArchitecture/vsixArtefacts/VsmpReadMe.md

 [GitHubRepoPullRequestsURL]: https://github.com/GregTrevellick/CleanArchitecture/pulls

-A solution structure that can be used to build Domain-Driven Design (DDD)-based or simply well-factored, SOLID applications using ASP.NET Core.
+A solution template that can be used to build Domain-Driven Design (DDD)-based or simply well-factored, SOLID applications using ASP.NET Core.

 >##### Based on Steve Smith's [Clean Architecture](https://github.com/ardalis/CleanArchitecture).